- How much can you save by switching car insurance companies?

 How to increase your car insurance savings

-Here are a few ways to increase the savings even more when switching insurers:
+Here are a few ways to increase the savings even more when switching insurers.

-If you’re transferring more than one vehicle to a new insurance company, you could get a multi-car discount, or you might get a discount for insuring your home and auto with the new company.
+If you’re transferring more than one vehicle to a new insurance company, you could get a multi-car discount or you might get a discount for insuring your home and auto with the new company.

 If you can double your deductible, expect to see some big savings but always choose a deductible you can easily afford in the event you have to make a claim.

-Change your coverage: This is another great way to lower your premium, especially if your car is getting older.
-If you are driving an older vehicle you may be able to drop collision and comprehensivewhich will absolutely lower your premium.
+This is another great way to lower your premium, especially if your car is getting older.
+If you’re driving an older vehicle, you may be able to drop collision and comprehensive, which will lower your premium.

 If you would replace a vehicle instead of having it repaired after an accident, it’s time to drop these coverages.